m0g/officina/src/en/about.md

 residency_cta: See the residents
 contact_title: Get in touch
 contact_text: >-
+  Interested in a desk?
+Tell us a bit about yourself and what you do – we'll get back to you and invite you for a trial day.
+contact_text_room: >-
   Interested in a desk or the room?
 Tell us a bit about yourself and what you do – we'll get back to you and invite you for a trial day.
 contact_cta: Fill out the form